TACA Flight 390: Conclusion

 The accident report stated that the airplane had landed with a 10 kn tailwind, 400 m from the displaced approach end of the runway.
 Since this was the first intermediate stop on a long transcontinental flight, the aircraft was near its maximum landing-weight limit (63.5 t vs. 64.5 t maximum allowable).
 In addition, the runway was wet, due to the passage of Tropical Storm Alma.

 The Civil Aviation Authority concluded the cause of the accident was the flight crew's inappropriate decision to continue the landing despite not assessing the conditions of the runway, which did not follow standard operating procedures.
 The lack of grooving in the runway and the aircraft landing at a high speed of 160 kn were also contributing factors.

 Aftermath

 In May 2009, in the aftermath of the crash, the runway was renovated.
 An additional 300 meters runway extension was added on the south of the runway, increasing the length from 1,863 meters to 2,163 meters.
 Operations in Toncontín Airport were eventually moved following the inauguration of the new Comayagua International Airport, previously known as Palmerola Air Base, in 2021.

-Legacy and Advocacy

-In the aftermath of the TACA Flight 390 crash, Rossana D’Antonio—sister of Captain Cesare D’Antonio—emerged as a prominent advocate for aviation safety.
-A civil engineer and public infrastructure leader based in California, D’Antonio conducted an independent review into the crash, concluding that the incident was not merely a tragic accident but the result of systemic failures, including flawed engineering of the runway itself, regulatory oversight gaps, and patterns of corporate avoidance.

-Her findings and personal journey are chronicled in the book 26 Seconds: Grief and Blame in the Aftermath of Losing My Brother in a Plane Crash, published by She Writes Press and distributed by Simon & Schuster on May 13, 2025.
-The book argues that the circumstances surrounding Flight 390 reflect broader vulnerabilities in global aviation safety and calls for urgent reform to address overlooked risks and improve accountability.

-D’Antonio’s work has received critical acclaim and has contributed to ongoing discussions about aviation policy, pilot accountability, and infrastructure transparency.
-Her advocacy continues to influence public discourse and policy reform efforts related to aviation safety.